qtc-de/beanshooter/README.md

 *MBean* objects.
 The actual functionality is then implemented in the *MBean* itself and the *JMX* Agent only relays input and output to the *MBean* object.

 By default, *JMX* endpoints support a *MBean* with name **MLet**.
-This *MBean* can be used to deploy new *MBean* objects on the
+This *MBean* can be used to deploy new *MBeans* on the *JMX* agent.
+The codebase for these new *MBean* objects can be gathered over the network e.g. in form of a *HTTP* request.
+Using the **MLet** feature, attackers with access to a *JMX* agent can easily deploy their own malicious *MBean* objects and compromise the underlying application server.

-*JMX* agent.
-The codebase for these new *MBean* objects can be gathered over the network e.g. in form of a HTTP request.
-Using the **MLet** feature, attackers with access to a *JMX* agent can easily deploy their own malicious *MBean* objects and compromise the underlying application server. *jmx-exploiter* is a *Proof-of-Concept* tool, that can be used to identify vulnerable endpoints.
+*Beanshooter* is a *Proof-of-Concept* tool, that can be used to identify vulnerable endpoints.
+It works for unauthenticated *JMX* endpoints as well as for authenticated ones (assumed you have valid credentials and sufficient permissions).
+Furthermore, it can be used to test for other vulnerabilities like insecure *Java Deserialization* or *CVE-2016-3427*.

 ![](https://github.com/qtc-de/jmx-exploiter/workflows/master%20maven%20CI/badge.svg?branch=master)
 ![](https://github.com/qtc-de/jmx-exploiter/workflows/develop%20maven%20CI/badge.svg?branch=develop)